-I told the rep I’m pursuing a traditional publishing deal.
-Not deterred, she keyed in on my excuse, telling me why my strategy was wrong.
+At the time I was pursuing a traditional publishing deal and told the rep so.
+Not deterred, she keyed in on my excuse, telling me why my book publishing strategy was wrong.
 She spewed forth a well-honed tutorial of why I needed to self-publish my books first.
-I won’t claim she lied to me, but mixed in with the truth were some half-truths and over-simplifications:
+I won’t claim she lied to me, but mixed in with the truth were some half-truths and over-simplifications.As we consider new information, we must exercise discernment, because we can’t believe everything we hear.
+Click To Tweet

 - It’s harder than ever to land a traditional publishing contract.
 (True)